 - Traps in lending to a single operator who wants to expand

 - Restaurant Valuation 101

 Bob Coleman is the Author of “Money Money Everywhere and Not a Drop for Main Street.”
-He is the Publisher of the Coleman Report, a trade newsletter and website for SBA and small business lenders.
-He produces online training videos and webinars for small business lenders to teach them to make less risky loans to Main Street.
+He is the founder of Coleman Publishing, a publisher of newsletters, reports, data, conferences, webinars, online training videos — to help finance professionals become small business lending experts.

 All Coleman Webinar attendees will receive a certificate of participation.
 This documents your continuing education history for SBA and your regulators.

 Questions are strongly encouraged.
-There are two ways to ask a question.
+There are two ways to ask a question during the webinar.
 The first is to ask the question via the chat box on the GoToWebinar dashboard.
-The second way is to send an email to email@example.com.
-Also, feel free to ask pre-webinar questions.
+The second way is to send an email to firstname.lastname@example.org.
+Also, feel free to ask pre and post-webinar questions.

 We use GoToWebinar for the webinar platform.
 You will receive a link that will direct you to an Internet site to view the presentation.
 If you would like to test this process to make sure you will be able to access the link through your system’s firewall, just send an email to email@example.com, and he will schedule a test run.

-Note we will open the webinar for attendees to join at 12:00pm ET.
-This will give each attendee two full hours before the webinar begins to troubleshoot any technical issues.
+Note we will open the webinar for attendees to join at 1:30pm ET.
+This will give each attendee thirty minutes before the webinar begins to troubleshoot any technical issues.
 Call (818) 790-4591 if you need assistance.

 All Coleman Webinar Speakers are seen Live via Video Stream

 You will see our speakers live through a video feed.
 You may customize the size of the speaker and powerpoint presentations by clicking on the webcam button on the GoToWebinar dashboard.
 You may position the speakers at the top, bottom, right or left hand sides.
 You may also choose to eliminate the video stream and just view the powerpoint.